AndreSteenveld/docker-macvlan-virtual-network/README.md

 # Validate the setting by running
 $ bcdedit

+# To enable the setting (you'd expect on...)
+$ bcdedit //set hypervisorlaunchtype auto
 ```

 There seems to be a significant downside to this though; which is that docker desktop will fail to start using the default configuration.
 Even for this there seem to but multiple solutions;